GitGuardian/ggscout-helm-charts/charts/ggscout/examples/cyberarksaas-k8s/README.md

-# Conjur Cloud with Kubernetes JWT Authentication
+# CyberArk SaaS with Kubernetes JWT Authentication

-This example demonstrates how to configure ggscout to authenticate with Conjur Cloud using Kubernetes JWT tokens.
+This example demonstrates how to configure ggscout to authenticate with CyberArk SaaS using Kubernetes JWT tokens.

 ## Overview

-Kubernetes JWT authentication allows ggscout running in a Kubernetes cluster to authenticate with Conjur Cloud using the cluster's service account tokens.
+Kubernetes JWT authentication allows ggscout running in a Kubernetes cluster to authenticate with CyberArk SaaS using the cluster's service account tokens.
 This eliminates the need to manage static credentials.

 ## Prerequisites

 Before using this example, you need:

-1. **Conjur Cloud Account**: Access to a Conjur Cloud instance
+1. **CyberArk SaaS Account**: Access to a CyberArk SaaS instance
 2. **Kubernetes Cluster**: EKS, GKE, AKS, or self-hosted cluster
-3. **JWT Authenticator**: Configured in Conjur Cloud for your cluster
+3. **JWT Authenticator**: Configured in CyberArk SaaS for your cluster
-4. **Workload Identity**: Created in Conjur Cloud for your ggscout service account
+4. **Workload Identity**: Created in CyberArk SaaS for your ggscout service account

 ## Setup Steps

-### 1. Configure JWT Authenticator in Conjur Cloud
+### 1. Configure JWT Authenticator in CyberArk SaaS

-Create a JWT authenticator in Conjur Cloud with the following configuration:
+Create a JWT authenticator in CyberArk SaaS with the following configuration:

 **For AWS EKS:**
 ```bash